-Premium Sharing: The member, spouse, and dependents each pay 13.5% of the premiums for medical, prescription drug, dental, and vision for a maximum of 10 years or until the member reaches Medicare eligibility.
+Premium Sharing: The member, spouse, and dependents each pay 13.9% of the premiums for medical, prescription drug, dental, and vision for a maximum of 10 years or until the member reaches Medicare eligibility.
 Upon the member reaching Medicare eligibility, he or she may elect Medicare supplement coverage by paying the full premium, and dental coverage for the family by paying the full premium.
-Upon the spouse reaching Medicare eligibility, he or she may elect Medicare supplement coverage by paying the full premium, or remain on the group plan at the same subsidy level provided that the School District retiree is not eligible for Medicare.
+Upon the spouse reaching Medicare eligibility, he or remain on the group plan at the same subsidy level provided that the School District retiree is not eligible for Medicare.